venkateshwarant/SeleniumGrid/README.md

 # SeleniumGrid

+## Why we need selenium grid in testing?
+* To run tests on multiple browsers and their versions, different devices, and operating systems
+* To reduce the time that a test suite takes to complete a test
+* Selenium Grid improves the turnaround time of the test results.
+This difference happens to be significant, especially when the test suite is large and takes more time to run.
+It offers flexibility and widens the coverage of testing in a limited time.
+Since the virtual infrastructure is in use, maintenance becomes easy.

 ## Creating selenium grid and registering nodes to that grid
 ## Creating a hub VM
 1. goto hub-vm folder and run vagrant